 These White Chocolate Chip Cookies with Cranberries are sweet and buttery with just a hint of tartness.
 They are hands-down one of my favorite cookies to make for the holidays (but don’t wait for a holiday to make these cookies because they are delicious any time of the year!)
 And if you love homemade cookies as much as I do, also check out my recipe for Old-Fashioned Ginger Snap Cookies.

 These White Chocolate Chip Cookies with Cranberries are actually a fairly recent addition to my Christmas baking lineup.
-And they definitely weren’t one of the many varieties of Christmas that my mom made every year for the holidays.
-But while these cookies may not be a traditional Christmas cookie, they’re very festive and perfect for the holiday season.
-Not only do they please a crowd of guests, but they also make great gifts, too.
+These cookies weren’t one of the many varieties of Christmas that my mom made every year for the holidays, but they are now a tradition in my own home.
+And this recipe is a family favorite – my whole family thinks these are the best White Chocolate Chip Cranberry Cookies around.
+And not only do they please a crowd of guests, but they also make great gifts, too.
 Package them in a nice tin with a bow and you have a homemade gift that doesn’t disappoint.

 And what I also love about these cookies is that they freeze very well.
 I like to make a double batch and stick some in the freezer to pull out for last-minute company or gifts (it’s always a great convenience to have some premade treats stashed away in the freezer!)
 And yes, I’ve also been known to pull out a cookie (or two) for myself when the craving for a sweet treat strikes.